albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    **Why are we using an inner static class instead of a static factory method?**

    We can use a static factory method to initialise our `OfficeCountMetricDecorator` class.
-That will add a challenge at a later stage when we will use annotations to hookup our classes with Spring.
+That will add a challenge at a later stage when we hook-up our class with Spring.
 If we use a static factory method, then we need to use XML to configure this bean.
 Using the above approach will save us from using XML to configure our beans.

    Change the way our class is initialised in the test.